The Eleventh International Conference on Social Robotics

 November 26th-29th, 2019, Madrid, Spain

-The 11th International Conference on Social Robotics (ICSR 2019) brings together researchers and practitioners working on the interaction between humans and intelligent robots and on the integration of robots into the fabric of our society.
+The 11th International Conference on Social Robotics (ICSR 2019), organized by the Roboticslab at University Carlos III of Madrid, brings together researchers and practitioners working on the interaction between humans and intelligent robots and on the integration of robots into the fabric of our society.

 Social robots are intended to coexist with humans and engage in relationships that lead them to a better quality of life.
 The success of these relationships relies on a positive perception of the robots that can be achieved by their behavior through AI, computational models, or robot embodiments.
 ICSR2019 aims to foster discussion on the development of innovative ideas, novel applications and relevant studies that contribute to the integration of social robots in our daily society.

 The conference welcomes original contributions describing technically rigorous scientific and philosophical advances in the area of social robotics and AI: innovative ideas and concepts, new discoveries and improvements, novel applications on the latest fundamental advances in the core technologies that form the backbone of social robotics, distinguished developmental projects, as well as seminal works in aesthetic design, ethics and philosophy, studies on social impact and influence pertaining to social robotics, and its interaction and communication with human beings and its social impact on our society.

 The topics of interest include, but are not limited to the following:

 - Affective and cognitive sciences for socially interactive robots

 - Context awareness, expectation, and intention understanding

 - Control architectures for social robotics

 - Interaction and collaboration among robots, humans, and environments